Nesreen1999/German-Credit-Score/README.md

 # German-Credit-Score
-Predictive model to assess the credit solvency of clients.
+The objective is to estimate the probability that the customer would be credit worthy.